kraftp/dbos-vercel-integration/README.md

 3. A Postgres database for durability, hosted on Supabase using the Vercel integration.

 The Next.js app enqueues durable background tasks using a DBOS client (backed by Postgres).
-The worker running DBOS dequeues and executes background tasks, recovering them if they fail.
+The worker runs DBOS, dequeueing and executing background tasks and recovering them if they fail.

 ## How to Run